 We are always pleased to welcome new members (there are no auditions) – see Contact/Rehearsals for details, or just email email@example.com.

 The choir evolved from evening classes at the Kings of Wessex School in Cheddar, and gave its first performance under the direction of Peter Scott-Winfield in 1987.
-Since then it has gone from strength to strength, singing a wide repertoire of pieces and consistently attracting large audiences.
+Since then it has varied in size but continued to perform quality choral music, singing a wide repertoire of pieces and consistently attracting large audiences.